Vani-j01/ChatApp/README.md

 # ChatApp
-Chating App Made Using : Androidx and Firebase
+Chatting App Made Using : Androidx and Firebase

 ### Layout and Functionality inspired by WhatsApp